GMoylan02/PythonEquivalenceTesting/README.md

 # Python Equivalence Tester
+## What this is
+This project aims to produce a Python tool capable of performing automated equivalence verification that uses differential fuzz testing to detect observable differences between two Python function or class implementations.
+The tool was designed to operate without requiring manually written specifications, preconditions, or type annotations, and to support higher-order functions through a plan-based architecture for generating callable arguments.
+It was evaluated on two benchmarks: a suite of 78 higher-oirder function inequivalences adapted from the HOBBIT test suite, and a mutation testing benchmark of 524 mutants generated from common data structures.
+The tool detected 63 of the 78 HOBBIT inequivalences and killed 450 of the 524 mutants, outperforming a hand-written test suite with full code coverage which killed 437.
 ## Instructions to run
 These instructions assume you have already created a ```venv``` and imported all the necessary dependencies from ```requirements.txt```.